 Frequently Asked Questions

-Where with the Municipal Community Complex be located?
+Where will the Municipal Community Complex be located?

 What’s the projected timeline for this project?

-The design process will be ongoing though 2021.
+The design process will be ongoing through 2021.

 Who is the architect for this project?